Veregorn/JSON-Resume/README.md

 https://github.com/midudev/

 # How to use it
-Edit 'cv.json' file with your own data to have your CV
+Edit 'cv-spanish.json' and 'cv-spanish.json' files with your own data to have your CV

 # Try it here
 https://grand-bombolone-08bc91.netlify.app/